Comic Browser:

 Overkill

-Captain America #319 Synopsis by Peter Silvestro
+Captain America #319 synopsis by Peter Silvestro

 On the streets of Cleveland, Captain America defeats the villainous Blacklash after a short scuffle.
 The baddie was surprised to see Cap away from New York, and Cap is equally nonplussed to find the whip-wielding assassin robbing jewelry stores in Ohio.
 Blacklash tells Cap about the Scourge of the Underworld, the mysterious vigilante who is murdering costumed criminals.
 Cap wonders if this is the same gunman who tried to kill the Constrictor in his presence some time ago (issue #311)….